Inspiration4Learning

 With a number of pumps, you can move a lot of water very quickly.
 A small pump can move 60,000 liters per hour; larger pumps can move 3,000 m³ or more per hour.
 How many pumps do you need to do this in 10 days?

 The New York Times provides more information.
 The reservoir contains approximately 400 million gallons of wastewater.
-Between 2 and 3 million gallons of water leak from the reservoir every day.
-On March 26, the reservoir contained 480 million liters, and on April 3, it contained 390 million liters.
-Currently, 22,000 gallons per minute are being pumped out.
+Between 2 and 3 million gallons of water leak from the reservoir each day.
+On March 26, the reservoir contained 480 million liters; on April 3, it contained 390 million liters.
+Currently, 22,000 gallons are being pumped out per minute.

-Are the figures quoted by the NOS in its report correct?
+Are the numbers included in the NOS report correct?

-This problem requires some clever math.
-You can do this with a calculator, of course, but you can also use approximate calculations.
-If you're going to use approximate calculations, you have to choose your numbers carefully.
-A day is 24 hours, but it's easier to calculate with 25 hours.
-A day is 24 × 60 minutes, but it is easier to calculate if you approximate the number of minutes in a day as 25 × 60 minutes, or approximately 1,500 minutes.
+This problem calls for some quick math.
+You can, of course, use a calculator, but you can also estimate.
+If you’re going to estimate, you need to choose your numbers carefully.
+A day is 24 hours, but it’s easier to calculate using 25 hours.
+A day is 24 × 60 minutes; but it’s easier to calculate if you approximate the number of minutes in a day as 25 × 60 minutes, or about 1,500 minutes.

-When estimating, this problem is similar to the question of who in the drawing below is a billion seconds old.
+When estimating, this problem resembles the question of who in the drawing below is a billion seconds old.

 Van baby tot oud

-Birthdays are always fun, but you can also celebrate special birthdays and special lengths in class.
-We are big fans of the 1-meter day.
-Let students keep track of when they are 1 meter tall.
-That day is difficult to predict.
-But the 500 or 1000 week party, the 3,000 day party, or the 1 billion second party can be determined precisely.
-Let students make their own list of special days in their lives and create a class list together.
-That way, they can check each other's calculations.
-The students' 1,000-week celebrations cannot be too far apart, and the difference in age (birthday) says something about the difference between the moments when the 1,000-week celebration can be celebrated.
-Can they come up with a nice party for family members?
+Birthdays are always fun; but you can celebrate special birthdays and special milestones in the classroom.
+We’re big fans of the “1-meter day”—have students keep track of when they’ll be 1 meter tall?
+That day is hard to predict.
+But the 500- or 1,000-week party, the 3,000-day party, or the 1-billion-second party can be determined exactly.
+Have students make their own list of special days in their lives and create a class list together.
+That way, they can check each other’s math.
+The students’ 1,000-week celebrations cannot be too far apart, and the difference in age (date of birth) indicates the time gap between when the 1,000-week celebrations can be held.
+Can they come up with a nice celebration for family members?

 Politie wil over vijf jaar 35 procent agenten met migratie achtergrond

-There are different ways of looking at this.
+There are several ways to look at this.
 Thirty-five percent of 63,000 is just over 22,000.
-That would only be possible if there were already 5,000 officers with a non-Western background working for the police and all newly recruited officers (17,000) had a non-Western background.
-If 50% of the new recruits have a non-Western background (8,500 officers), then at least 13,500 officers must currently have a non-Western background (and not leave).
+That would only be possible if there are already 5,000 officers with a non-Western background working for the police and all newly hired officers (17,000) have a non-Western background.
+If 50% of the new recruits have a non-Western background (8,500 officers), then there must currently be at least 13,500 officers with a non-Western background (and who are not leaving).
 So it partly comes down to making some realistic assumptions.
-Because we don't know exactly who will leave and who will be hired.
-Students will probably also wonder how many officers with a non-Western background are already in service.
+Because we don’t know exactly who is leaving and who will be hired.
+Students will likely also wonder how many officers with a non-Western background are already on the force.
 Asking good questions and clarifying your assumptions is very important.

-They may be able to find the answer to that last question on the internet.
-On June 12, 2020, the Volkskrant newspaper reported that 7 percent have a non-Western background: "Of the police officers—from cleaners to chiefs of police—7% have a non-Western migration background, meaning people 'with a migration background from one of the countries in Africa, Latin America, and Asia (excluding Indonesia and Japan) or Turkey.'"
-Let's assume that the Volkskrant's figures are correct.
+They may be able to find the answer to that last question online.
+On June 12, 2020, De Volkskrant reported that 7 percent have a non-Western background: "Of all police personnel—from janitors to police chiefs—7 percent have a non-Western migration background, which refers to individuals ‘with a migration background from one of the countries in Africa, Latin America, and Asia (excluding Indonesia and Japan) or Turkey’."
+Let’s assume that the figures from de Volkskrant are correct.

 That will never work.
 It seems impossible to me to hire only officers with a non-Western background over the next five years.
-First of all, it is questionable whether there are that many candidates, but such strong discrimination in the selection process is also likely to provoke considerable resistance.
+First, it is questionable whether there are that many candidates, but such strong discrimination in the selection process will likely provoke significant resistance.
 If they want to reach 35%, they would have to drastically increase the number of officers.

-You can count on that too.
-To bring the percentage from 7% to 35%, you will in any case have to recruit more than 35% of officers with a non-Western background.
-Would the students make this argument and explain it to each other?
-Say 50% of all new officers have a non-Western background.
-How big would the police force have to be to reach that 35%?
+You can do the math here, too.
+To raise the percentage from 7% to 35%, you’d have to hire at least 35% more officers with a non-Western background.
+Would the students follow this line of reasoning and explain it to each other?
+Let’s say 50% of all new officers have a non-Western background.
+How large would the police force need to become to reach that 35%?

-If you calculate this, you will see that the number of police officers would have to almost double to achieve that 35% percentage.
+If you do the math, you’ll see that the number of police officers would have to nearly double to reach that 35% figure.
 So it turns out to be a nice but unachievable statement.

-Just give the students the data and ask them if the police will be able to achieve this.
+Give the students only the data and ask if the police force will be able to achieve this.
 Let the students decide for themselves how they will determine this and how they will convince their classmates.

 Stijging nieuwe besmettingen vlakt af

-The NOS news headlines: "7684 new infections, increase levels off slightly."
-What do they mean?
-Has the number of infections now increased or decreased?
-Newspapers regularly use headlines like this.
-In fact, the newspapers are writing about the first derivative, but most readers do not understand that at all.
-Ask the students to make a graph that could go with this and have them explain why that graph reflects what the newspaper is saying.
+The NOS news headline reads: “7,684 new infections, rise levels off slightly.”
+What do they mean by that?
+Has the number of infections increased or decreased?
+Headlines like this are frequently used in newspapers.
+In fact, the newspapers are referring to the first derivative, but most readers don’t understand that at all.
+Ask the students to create a graph that could accompany this headline and have them explain why that graph reflects what the newspaper says.
 Also have them explain what is increasing and what is decreasing.
-At some point in the discussion, the students will start talking about the increase per day and will be able to show that this increase is becoming smaller.
-The number is rising, but the increase in the number is falling.
-That is interesting.
+At some point in that discussion, the students will likely start talking about the daily increase and will be able to show that this increase is getting smaller.
+The number is rising, but the rate of increase is falling.
+That’s interesting.
 Could they draw a graph of the increase?

-Of course, there are other reports with similar headlines: Rise in house prices slows, Rise in number of ambulances needed slows, Rise in consumer prices falls from 2.7 to 1.8 percent, Rise in number of unemployment benefits slows.
-Here are two similar reports on meat production and the number of incidents involving running red lights.
+Of course, there are also other news stories with similar headlines: Rise in housing prices is slowing, Increase in ambulances needed on weekdays not continuing, Rise in consumer prices drops from 2.7 to 1.8 percent, Rise in number of unemployment benefits is slowing.
+Here are two similar reports on meat production and the number of incidents involving running a stop sign.

 Stijging sts passages vlakt af Stijging vleesproductie vlakt af